salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 properties OR objects.

 ## Query string

 * Servers MUST accept and ignore extra query string parameters
-* Query string parameters MUST be camelCase
+* Query string parameter names MUST be camelCase
-* Query string parameters MUST be case insensitive
+* Query string parameter names MUST be case insensitive

 ## Collections

 Routes that return multiple objects are collections.
 * Routes MUST have a plural named
 * Routes MUST return an empty array when not objects found